ssmirr/appdev-chapters/getting-strings-from-users.md

 ## gets.chomp

-We almost never want to keep `\n` that results from the <kbd>return</kbd> keypress that submits the user's input.
+We almost never want to keep the `\n` that results from the <kbd>return</kbd> keypress that submits the user's input.
 Fortunately, [the handy `.chomp` method](https://chapters.firstdraft.com/chapters/757#chomp){:target="_blank"} does exactly what we need — if there's a `\n` at the end of a string, it will remove it; if there isn't, it does nothing.
 So, in practice, when we call `gets` we almost always tack a `.chomp` on to it immediately.
 Try modifying the program to:

 ```ruby
 their_name = gets.chomp